jemalbrins/docs/README.md

 ```
 workon docs
-make html
+make livehtml
-cd _build/html; python -m SimpleHTTPServer 9123

 ```

-Replace 9123 with an unusued port, if you already have something running there.
-Then visit http://localhost:9123 in your browser to see the local copy of the docs.
+Then visit http://localhost:8000 in your browser to see the local copy of the docs.

 Automatic deployment
 --------------------